 A great starting point for anyone who is ready to start prioritizing their mental health is to take a mental health screening.
 It’s a quick, free, and confidential way for someone to assess their mental health and begin finding hope and healing.

-Ultimately, during this month of May, Mental Health America of Augusta wants to remind everyone that mental illnesses are real, and recovery is possible.
-By developing your own #Tools2Thrive, it is possible to find balance between life’s ups and downs and continue to cope with the challenges brought on by the pandemic.
+Ultimately, during this month of May, Mental Health America of Augusta wants to remind everyone that mental illnesses are real, and that recovery is possible.
+By developing your own #BacktoMHBasics, it is possible to find the balance between life’s ups and downs and continue to cope with the challenges brought on by the pandemic.